-Find out about the Everyday Maths Hub for parents and carers, and how this can complement your in-class teaching.
-Visit this page regularly for the latest additional resources teachers can access to build on the learning.
+The Everyday Maths Hub for parents and carers can complement your in-class teaching.
+Visit this page regularly for the latest resources to support your school community.

-- has been designed to be an engaging and dynamic online platform for parents and carers of children in Kindy through to Year 10
+- is an engaging and dynamic online platform for parents and carers of children in Kindy through to Year 10

 - aims to support and encourage family conversations about the relevance and usefulness of mathematics in everyday life

 - is part of the NSW Mathematics Strategy to achieve the Premier’s vision, 'for all NSW students to develop the mathematical skills they need to succeed in life'